"Short stories and travel reports from my life adventures around the globe".

 My life as a committed traveller isn’t always about climbing mountains, cruising down rivers and gorging on delicious new foods.
-Sometimes you’ve gotta deal with the difficult things too and go face to face with stuff you’d rather turn a blind eye to.
-Sometimes, in order to truly understand a place and its people, not to mention fully appreciate my life as a privileged digital nomad, it’s necessary to delve deep into the awful depths of history’s darkest moments.
+Sometimes you’ve gotta deal with the difficult things too.
+Go face to face with stuff you’d rather turn a blind eye to.
+This was definitely the case with Nanjing Massacre Memorial in China.
+Sometimes, in order to truly understand a place and its people, it’s necessary to delve deep into the depths of history’s darkest moments.

-I couldn’t image going to Krakow and not seeing Auschwitz, or mincing about Cambodia while ignoring sites like The Killing Fields and Tuol Sleng Genocide Museum.
-Similarly, it would’ve been impossible to get a true feel for the identity of modern Vietnam and what makes its people tick without visiting the war memorials of Hanoi or confronting the unfathomable dreadfulness of Ho Chi Minh’s War Remnants Museum.
+Similarly, it would’ve been impossible to get a true feel for the identity of modern Vietnam without visiting the war memorials of Hanoi or confronting the harrowing exhibitions at Ho Chi Minh’s War Remnants Museum.